Claremont serial killer trial verdicts due - Shepparton News

 Claremont serial killer trial verdicts dueBy AAP Newswire

-Accused Claremont serial killer Bradley Robert Edwards is set to learn his fate with a judge to deliver his long-awaited verdicts next week.
+Accused Claremont serial killer Bradley Robert Edwards will learn his fate on Thursday when one of the most keenly-anticipated judgments in Western Australia's history is delivered.

 Edwards, 51, denies murdering secretary Sarah Spiers, 18, childcare worker Jane Rimmer, 23, and solicitor Ciara Glennon, 27, after they each spent a night out with friends in the affluent suburb's pubs in 1996 and 1997.

-The confessed rapist and former Telstra technician faced a seven-month trial in the Supreme Court of Western Australia which concluded in late-June.
+The confessed rapist and former Telstra technician faced a seven-month trial in the Supreme Court of WA which concluded in late-June.

-Justice Stephen Hall will hand down his verdicts next Thursday, having spent almost three months considering the evidence which included testimony from more than 200 witnesses as well as DNA and fibre analysis.
+Justice Stephen Hall will deliver his verdicts after having spent almost three months considering evidence including testimony from more than 200 witnesses as well as DNA and fibre analysis.

+Members of the public are expected to pack the courtroom and two overflow public galleries given the enormous interest in the matter.

 Edwards was charged with the murder of Ms Rimmer and Ms Glennon after a raid on his Kewdale home in December 2016.